awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-text-to-sql/README.md

 Once the user approves the generated SQL query, they have the option to execute it against the target database.
 In the event of any issues with the generated query, the construct is equipped with an autocorrection mechanism that allows for a configurable number of retries.

 The system's architecture is built upon a serverless workflow orchestrated by AWS Step Functions and AWS Lambda, triggered by an Amazon EventBridge event.
 The AWS Step Functions workflow publishes a task token on an Amazon Simple Queue Service (SQS) queue and awaits user feedback, ensuring a seamless and efficient user experience.
+The feedback strategy is configurable in config files and can be skipped by updating the config files.

 The construct support anthropic claude 3 models (anthropic.claude-3-haiku-20240307-v1:0, anthropic.claude-3-sonnet-20240229-v1:0).
 Please make sure the model is enabled in your account.Please follow the [Amazon Bedrock User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for steps related to enabling model access.